The Right Way to Ripen Green Tomatoes and More Garden Myths Debunked

 Myth: Wood Chips Make the Best Mulch

-FACT: That depends on where you’re using them.
-Wood chips are a wonderful mulch for a natural garden, but they hold too much moisture for cactuses and succulents.
+FACT: That depends on where and how you’re using them.
+Wood chips are a wonderful mulch for a natural garden, but they hold too much moisture in the soil for drought-tolerant cactuses and succulents.
 There are other caveats, too.
-Don’t spread them too heavily (no more than 3 inches thick) and don’t pile them against plant stems—this can cause problems with bugs and rot.
+Don’t spread the wood chips too heavily (no more than 3 inches thick) and don’t pile them against plant stems or tree trunks—this can cause problems with insects and rot.

 We asked a garden expert: Is it OK to use rubber mulch?

 Myth: Leaving Grass Clippings in Place Will Cause Lawn Thatch to Build Up